brianluft/arcadia/.github/README.md

   - Improves on Cursor by adding mandatory timeouts to all command executions.

 - **Image analysis with AI**
-  - MCP tool: `read_image` (requires OpenAI API key)
+  - MCP tool: `read_image`
   - Uses GPT-4o to analyze and describe images, transcribe text, and answer questions about visual content
-  - Supports common image formats: BMP, GIF, JPEG, PNG, TIFF
-  - Automatically processes images (resizes if > 1080px height, format conversion as needed)
-  - Enables text-only AI clients to work with visual content
+  - Improves on Cursor by letting the agent autonomously read images on disk.
+Cursor's multimodal function requires you to manually add images as context.
+  - Requires an OpenAI API key in `config.jsonc`.

 ## Installation